eshe-huli/spreadsheet/specs/spec.rst

 How you will be evaluated
 -------------------------

 Here are our criteria for evaluating the project.

-They're stack ranked, so please prioritize them accordingly—in particular, it's better to get through less of the project, but with a better design and better edge-case coverage.
+They're stack ranked, so please prioritize them accordingly.

 1. **High quality design** that makes your engine easy to work with and change.
 Decoupled components talking to each other via clean and well-specified interfaces.
 2. **User friendly details**--this spec is intentionally vague about many edge-cases or behavioral details.
 In these scenarios, it's up to you to choose the most user-friendly behavior.
 If you're not sure what behavior would be most user-friendly, talk it through with your interviewer.
-3. **Completeness**, to the extent possible (you're not necessarily expected to finish every step, especially if you're a less experienced candidate).
-4. **Don't worry at all about:**
+3. **Extensibility.** You don't need to optimize for performance or write unit tests, but try not to make assumptions that would make high performance or testing impossible later.

+You should prioritize *all* of these over finishing the entire spec.
+All we care about is being able to see the major elements of your design realized in code.
+If you are worried about running out of time, *aggressively drop things* that don't seem interesting from a design/user-friendliness perspective.

+Finally, **don't worry about**:

-    1. security
+- security
-    2. small-scale code polish (e.g. extensive docstrings or comments, maximally readable variable names).
-We evaluated that in the last round :)
+- small-scale code polish (e.g. extensive docstrings or comments, maximally readable variable names).
+We evaluated that in the last round and your interviewer will learn the codebase by pairing with you :)
-    3. performance, unless it takes you over 1 second to execute a simple command
+- optimizing your code, unless it takes you over 1 second to execute a simple command
-    4. actually writing unit tests (do worry about making it testable though!)
+- actually writing unit tests (again, do worry about making it testable though!)

 Spec
 ====

 We've implemented the spreadsheet UI, but you need to implement the "engine" that actually stores and executes the spreadsheet computation.

 We've defined the spreadsheet engine interface (see :ref:`engine`).
-You will implement parts of this interface, and write a design doc for other parts that are too big to build in the allotted time.
+You will implement parts of this interface (not all of it, unless you have lots of extra time at the end!).

 At the end of this section, we'll tell you which parts to implement in which order.
 But first we need to explain how the spreadsheet is supposed to work in general.